 - Those which affect electricity demand.
-The main drivers here are electric vehicles and heat pumps, so we include disaggregated forecasts for these. - 2.
-Those which affect electricity generation and storage.
+The main drivers here are electric vehicles and heat pumps, so we show disaggregated forecasts for these.
+These are set out in Section 6.3. - 2.
+Those which affect electricity generation and storage10.
+These are set out in Section 6.4.